CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Experiments Analysis

-\paragraph{Participants.} We recruit 45 participants through personal contacts and advertisements posted on university forums.
+\textbf{Participants.} We recruit 45 participants through personal contacts and advertisements posted on university forums.
 All participants are East-Asian current students or recent graduates (undergraduate to PhD) in Computer Science or related majors, and all regularly use coding agents.
 Participants were assigned to one of three professional tracks based on a detailed questionnaire assessing their background and technical skills.
 This academic demographic is strategically selected for its accessibility and relevance: (i) they frequently engage in unaided coding scenarios (e.g., exams, LeetCode), making them well-suited for $C_H$; and (ii) the pool is large enough to reliably screen for expert users.
 While this group is highly relevant, the generalizability to industry professionals and other ethnic groups is limited, so some care needs to be taken when drawing conclusions from our research.
-Full selection criteria and background details are provided in Appendices~\ref{apx:human_study_materials} and~\ref{apx:demographic}.
+Full selection criteria, screening questionnaires, and background details are provided in Appendices~\ref{apx:human_study_materials} and~\ref{apx:demographic}.

-\paragraph{Technical Specifications.} We evaluate all SOTA models supported by Copilot Agent mode as of July 26, 2025.
+\textbf{Technical Specifications.} We evaluate all SOTA models supported by Copilot Agent mode as of July 26, 2025.
 Since Copilot does not permit hyperparameter customization, all models are evaluated with default settings.
-We select Claude-Sonnet-4~\citep{anthropic2025claude4} as the ecologically valid baseline across all conditions due to its market prevalence~\citep{menlo2025llm}.
-To assess model boundaries in $C_0$ and $C_1$, we additionally benchmark GPT-4.1, GPT-4o~\citep{hurst2024gpt4osystemcard}, Claude-Sonnet-3.7~\citep{anthropic2025opus4}, and Gemini-2.5-Pro~\citep{gemini2025frontier}.
-We apply the four aggregated metrics defined in Section~\ref{sec:metrics} and report both \textit{pass@1} and \textit{pass@10} in $C_0$ and $C_1$ to evaluate robustness.
+We select Claude-Sonnet-4 \cite{anthropic2025claude4} as the ecologically valid baseline across all conditions due to its market prevalence \cite{menlo2025llm}.
+To assess model boundaries in $C_0$ and $C_1$, we additionally benchmark GPT-4.1, GPT-4o \cite{hurst2024gpt4osystemcard}, Claude-Sonnet-3.7 \cite{anthropic2025opus4}, and Gemini-2.5-Pro \cite{gemini2025frontier}.
+We apply the four aggregated metrics defined in Section~\ref{sec:metrics}: Overall Pass@1 and Partial Pass@1 (abbreviated as Pass and Partial, \%), Completion Time (Time, s), and Token Usage (Tokens, M).
+We report both \textit{pass@1} and \textit{pass@10} in $C_0$ and $C_1$ to evaluate robustness.
 Statistical comparisons use appropriate tests with averaged results.